 Restricted cash refers to cash that is held onto by the Company for specific reasons and is therefore not available for immediate ordinary business use.
-The Company's restricted cash is with regards to funds held in the reserve account which act as a buffer in case the liquidity reserve fund does not have sufficient funds.
+The Company's restricted cash is with regards to funds held in the reserve account and the collateral account.
+Funds in the reserve account act as a buffer in case the liquidity reserve fund does not have sufficient funds.
+Funds in the collateral account relate to undrawn loan facilities.